They call it the Banana Pancake Trail.

 Here’s what my map looks like at this point:

-4. Decide on your entry point.
+4. Choose your entry point.

 If you’re like me, you’re probably waiting for an airline to hold a seat sale.
 That’s okay, but as much as possible, don’t book roundtrip.
 A roundtrip ticket will prove counterproductive because you will have to return to your first destination.
 Just book one-way first and then book the return flight after you have built your itinerary.